-Texas HB300 (Texas House Bill 300) was passedd into law by State governor Rick Perry back in June 2011.
-The Bill made major changes to state legislation covering the privacy and security of protected health information (PHI) for people and groups that assemble, gather, analyze, store, or transmit PHI.
+Texas HB300 (Texas House Bill 300) was passed into law by State governor Rick Perry in June 2011.
+The Bill made major changes to state legislation covering the privacy and security of protected health information (PHI) for covered entities that assemble, gather, analyze, store, or transmit PHI.
 The Texas HB300 compliance date was September 1, 2012.

 Texas HB300 Brought in Stricter Privacy and Security Safeguards than HIPAA

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) already obligates covered groups (healthcare providers, health plans, and healthcare clearinghouses) and business associates of HIPAA-covered groups to adapt safeguards to ensure the confidentiality, integrity, and availability of PHI and protect the privacy of patients and health plan subscribers.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) already obligates covered groups (healthcare providers, health plans, and healthcare clearinghouses) and business associates of HIPAA-covered entities to adopt safeguards to ensure the confidentiality, integrity, and availability of PHI and protect the privacy of patients and health plan subscribers.

-Texas HB300 takes those requirements a little further, bringing in even stricter requirements for covered groups, which under the new legislation, also incorporates people and organizations not covered by HIPAA Rules.
+Texas HB300 takes those requirements further, bringing in even stricter requirements for covered entitiess, which under the new legislation, also incorporates people and organizations not covered by HIPAA Rules.

 The current laws amended by Texas HB300 were: